swirlai/swirl-search/docs/Developer-Guide.md

 ## Intended Audience

-This guide is intended to provide developers with an overview of Swirl and how to accomplish specific tasks with it.
+This guide is intended to provide developers with an overview of SWIRL and how to accomplish specific tasks with it.
 Please refer to the [Developer Reference](Developer-Reference.md) for lists of system states, system objects and properties, etc.

 # Terminology